April 2

 All VacMaster products are made in China.
 The quality of their established products is excellent (for example, their best-selling VP210 and VP215 chamber sealers).
 There are some reviewer complaints about poor customer service, but Fakespot gives most VacMaster vacuum sealers an "A" rating (meaning no deceptive reviews); VacMaster the company gets a "B" rating overall for "mixed customer reviews."

-At TRK, we like and enthusiastically endorse VacMaster vacuum sealers, and have had only good experiences with them--but this may depend very much on which product you buy.
-The best policy is probably to buy one of VacMaster's older, established sealers with all the bugs worked out of the design (though we really like their newer VP200 chamber sealer, made for home users).
+We like and recommend VacMaster vacuum sealers, and have had good experiences with them--but this may depend very much on which product you buy.
+The best policy is probably to buy one of VacMaster's older, established sealers with all the bugs worked out of the design.

-A vacuum sealer won't save all of it, but it can do a fabulous job keeping food fresher for longer so you waste less of it.
-This is true for your fridge and pantry as well as your freezer: all foods can benefit from an airtight seal.
+A vacuum sealer won't save all of it, but it can do a great job keeping food fresher for longer so you waste less.
+This is true for your fridge and pantry as well as your freezer: most foods benefit from an airtight seal.

 For more information, see our article Why Every Kitchen Needs a Food Vacuum Sealer.